A long, straight cable in an

 units of teslas, which is good because we’re calculating a magnetic field

 strength.
-When we compute 𝐵 and we give our
+When we compute 𝐵 and we give

-field this perpendicular distance away from the wire.
+magnetic field this perpendicular distance away from the wire.